-During the three years 2011 through 2013, we have invested almost entirely in investment-grade corporate bonds.
-Acquisitions in 2012 and 2013 have been primarily in industrial and utility bonds.
+During the three years 2012 through 2014, we have invested almost entirely in investment-grade corporate bonds.
+Acquisitions in all three years have been primarily in industrial and utility bonds.
 New cash flow available for investment has been primarily provided through our insurance operations, but has also been affected by other factors.
 Issuer calls, as a result of the low-interest environment experienced during the past three years were an important factor, especially in 2012.
 Calls increase funds available for investment, but as noted earlier in this discussion, they can have a negative impact on investment income if the proceeds from the calls are reinvested in bonds that have lower yields than that of the bonds that were called.
-Issuer calls were \$344 million in 2013, \$650 million in 2012, and \$187 million in 2011.
+Issuer calls were \$160 million in 2014, \$344 million in 2013, and \$650 million in 2012.
 The higher level of acquisitions in 2012 was primarily due to the additional funds available from the higher level of 2012 calls.

 Portfolio Analysis.
 Because Torchmark has recently invested almost exclusively in fixed-maturity securities, the relative percentage of our assets invested in various types of investments varies from industry norms.
-The following table presents a comparison of Torchmark's components of invested assets at amortized cost as of December 31, 2013 with the latest industry data.
+The following table presents a comparison of Torchmark's components of invested assets at amortized cost as of December 31, 2014 with the latest industry data.

-Torchmark
+Torchmar

 Amount (in millions) % Industry %(1)

-Bonds \$11,986 92% 77%
+Bonds \$12,327 92% 78%

-Preferred stock (redeemable and perpetual)(2) 503 4 0
+Preferred stock (redeemable and perpetual)(2) 497 4 0

 Common stocks 1 0 2

-Mortgage loans 0 0 10
+Mortgage loans 0 0 9

 Real estate 0 0 0

-Policy loans 449 3 4
+Policy loans 472 3 4

-Other invested assets 13 0 4
+Other invested assets 10 0 4

-Cash and short terms 114 1 3
+Cash and short terms 82 1 3

-\$13,066 100% 100%
+\$13,389 100% 100%

-(1) Latest data available from the American Council of Life Insurance as of December 31, 2012.
+(1) Latest data available from the American Council of Life Insurance as of December 31, 2013.

 Because fixed maturities represent such a significant portion of our investment portfolio, the remainder of the discussion of portfolio composition will focus on fixed maturities.
-An analysis of our fixed-maturity portfolio by component at December 31, 2013 and December 31, 2012 is as follows:
+An analysis of our fixed-maturity portfolio by component at December 31, 2014 and December 31, 2013 is as follows: